 Since the economy of micro-penalties establishes a hierarchy of subjects, it is closely related to the distribution of bodies in ideal spaces, as was discussed above.
 Each level or rank in the hierarchy is an ideal space; it is a classification that defines the subject situated within it.
 When the individual is classified or ranked, they are situated in a discourse or a table of information that immediately provides knowledge about how they compare to others.
 It defines differences.
 Foucault tells us:

 Through this micro-economy of a perpetual penalty operates a differentiation that is not one of acts, but of individuals themselves, of their nature, their potentialities, their level or their value.
-By assessing acts with precision, discipline judges individuals ‘in truth’; the penalty that it implements is integrated into the cycle of knowledge of individuals (1975, p.
+By assessing individuals with precision, discipline judges them ‘in truth’; the penalty that it implements is integrated into the cycle of knowledge of individuals (1975, p.
 181).

 So, this micro-economy of punishments and rewards classifies individuals, distributing them into ideal spaces, which then establishes knowledge and ‘truths’ about them.
 And the categories in which we are placed, which define us, influence the way we think of ourselves, the ways others treat us, and our general experience of the world.
 Through the value-giving nature of the micro-economy of punishments, the individual feels “the constraints of a conformity that must be achieved” (Foucault, 1975, p.
 183).